aws/aws-advanced-python-wrapper/docs/using-the-python-driver/SupportForRDSMultiAzDBCluster.md

 See feature announcement [here](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-rds-multi-az-two-stanbys-upgrades-downtime/).

 During minor version upgrades of RDS Multi-AZ DB clusters, the `failover` plugin switches the connection from the current writer to a newly upgraded reader.
-If minimizing downtime during switchover is critical to your application, consider adjusting the `failover_cluster_topology_refresh_rate_sec` to a lower value such as 100ms, from the default 2000ms.
+If minimizing downtime during switchover is critical to your application, consider adjusting the `failover_cluster_topology_refresh_rate_sec` to a lower value such as 0.1 sec, from the default 2 secs.
 However, be aware that this can potentially increase the workload on the database during the switchover.

 For more details on the `failover` plugin configuration, refer to the [Failover Configuration Guide](FailoverConfigurationGuide.md).